lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/06-Profile-dashboard/README.md

 ## Background & Objectives

-have to use a lot of CSS positionning techniques.
 Create a cool profile dashboard by inserting your info into a nice 2D layout.
-You'll
+You'll have to use a lot of CSS positioning techniques.

 ## Specs